wilmermurillo/VultModules/content/HyperPower.md

 - Output power: Infinite
 - Efficiency: 100 %
 - Output ripple: 0 %

+If you want to get one, you can donate by clicking the button below.
+The suggested donation for the Vult modules is 20 euro, but you can donate as little or as much as you want/can.

+<button type="button" class="btn btn-primary"> <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RRMY2QPYEZT2S"> Donate </a> </button>

 *All supporters will get HyperPower once Rack v0.5.0 is released.*